Let’s begin with an overview of the layout of the main user interface, which is shown below.

 14.6.0 Video Zooming: The next item

-mouse and holding down and then dragging left or right to reposition the video.
+video and holding the mouse button down and then dragging left/right or up/down to reposition the video.

 14.7.0 Full Screen: The last item on